 McNeese State University reserves the right to prohibit use of its trademarks with certain issues and products, such as alcohol, tobacco, candidates for public office, and those products that infringe upon another entity’s trademarks or would be considered in poor taste by the general public.
 The University will not license products that do not meet minimum standards of quality, good taste, are dangerous, or carry high liability risks.

 Any product bearing McNeese State University trademarks or a specific departmental logo must be purchased from licensed manufacturers.
 Using an officially licensed company to manufacture a product ensures that the company has provided the correct product liability insurance and signed the University’s labor code of conduct agreement.
 The University has many nationwide licensees and numerous in-state and locally licensed companies.
-A list of licensees by product category can be obtained from UML.
+A list of licensees by product category can be obtained from the MarCom Office.

-Recognized student organizations and campus departments may include sponsor names/logos on event promotional items in conjunction with the University marks under the following conditions:
+Recognized student organizations and campus departments may include sponsor names/logos on promotional items in conjunction with the University marks under the following conditions:

 - The student organization/department’s name must be included to communicate that the relationship is a partnership with a particular group and not an endorsement by the University as a whole;